valory-xyz/open-autonomy/docs/simple_abci.md

 For example, upon receiving the event `DONE` being in the state `SelectKeeperAtStartupRound`, the FSM will transit to `ResetAndPauseRound`.

-### Implementation of `SimpleAbciConsensusBehaviour`
+## Implementation of `SimpleAbciConsensusBehaviour`
 This class can be found in `behaviours.py`, and is the main behaviour class, aggregating the behaviours from the different states.
 It is a subclass of `AbstractRoundBehaviour`.
-The programer needs to define:
+The developer needs to define:

 - the initial behaviour,
 - the `AbciApp` associated to the behaviour,